esphome/esphome-docs/esphomeyaml/changelog/index.rst

   or higher you will see a list of all components for each esphomelib node in the integrations screen (:libpr:`233`).

-- The current esphomelib version and compilation time are no printed on each boot (:libpr:`189`, :yamlpr:`159`):
+- The current esphomelib version and compilation time are now printed on each boot (:libpr:`189`, :yamlpr:`159`):

   .. code:: bash